Picture Perfect (Roll Deep song)

-"Picture Perfect" is a single by London-based collective Roll Deep The song was released in the United Kingdom on 22 January 2012 as the lead single from their upcoming fifth studio album X. The song peaked to number 19 on the UK Indie Chart.
+"Picture Perfect" is a single by London-based collective Roll Deep The song was released in the United Kingdom on 22 January 2012 as the lead single from their upcoming fifth studio album X. The song peaked at number 19 on the UK Indie Chart.

 Music video

 A music video to accompany the release of "Picture Perfect" was first released onto YouTube on 28 November 2011 at a total length of three minutes and thirty-nine seconds.